glyh/why-not-IC/README.md

 - How is it not a solution in search for a problem?
 Where's the niche?
   - Obviously not comparable with CUDA, OpenCL, etc. As auto-parallelization could never beat hand-rolled parallel algorithm.
   - Didn't beat something like mojo or cupy as well.
 Don't see a promising future as well.
+  - Bend/HVM should search for a problem domain where it delivers a unique and valuable tradeoff in terms of simplicity & performance.

 ## Insights